mylenalll/baggage-analysis/README.md

 The purpose of this project is to demonstrate the ability to distinguish significant predictors in data and predict the value of the categorical variable.

+## Skills demonstrated

+- predictive analysis
+- selection of significant and insignificant predictors using **anova**
+- use of **logit regression** for categorical variable predictions
+- plotting with **ggplot2**
+- commenting code so that it can be understood by others

 ## The data

 I have several data sets of the following structure.